 Jack stands up, confused by a history he wasn’t aware of, “Nice meeting you, Scott.
 Sorry we disturbed you last night.
 We were just having fun with the boys.”

 Scott looks in shock.
 Mom makes him sit down.
 Five boys and a ghost sit there watching him eat as if he were in the zoo.

 Finally, he looks up at me, “Sorry, Tim.
 I don’t know why I’m such an asshole.”

 “At least you’re no longer a CB.”

 Stu, Mike Jr., Scott and I all laugh.
-Everyone else wanted to know what a CB is.
+Everyone else wants to know what a CB is.
 (Cry Baby) We’ll never tell.
 Brothers forever.